- Aged Care

-Community Therapy provides Physiotherapy and Occupational Therapy services to help people living with dementia achieve their mobility and independent-living goals.
+Community Therapy provides Physiotherapy, Occupational Therapy, Speech Pathology, Dietitian and Massage services to help people living with dementia achieve their mobility and independent-living goals.

 There are many types of dementia, such as:

 - Vascular dementia

 - HIV-associated dementia

 People living with dementia often experience cognitive difficulties, including short term memory loss and challenges surrounding how to manage daily tasks independently.
 Dementia can also cause motor impairments and decrease a person’s ability to move safely around their home and community.